Before the Performance: FAQ

 Welcome to the Amarillo Symphony.
 If you are attending your first symphony performance, you may want answers to some of the following frequently asked questions:

+There is no dress code!
+We welcome you in the attire you feel comfortable in.
 Most people consider a concert by the Amarillo Symphony to be a special event, and tend to dress for the occasion – in suits and ties, or “business casual.”
-That said, we will welcome you in the attire in which you feel is appropriate.
+That said, you’ll see everything from cowboy hats to cocktail dresses!

 No. One of the great joys of going to an Amarillo Symphony concert is being introduced to a great piece of music you’ve never heard before.
 Some regular attenders do find they appreciate the performance more if they listen to a recording of the piece before the concert, so they can better anticipate their favorite parts.
 And many audience members find it enhances their enjoyment of the music if they take the time before the performance to read details of the performance.

-Yes, cell phones are allowed.
+Attending an Amarillo Symphony concert is an exciting occasion and we welcome photos for keep sake or short videos of your experience for social media!
 However, we require that you silence all cell phones and other electronic devices before the performance begins—and that you check to see that they are again silenced after intermission.
+Please limit the use of cellphones during the performance.

 The Globe-News Center for the Performing Arts is the home of the Amarillo Symphony; it is an incredible venue set in downtown Amarillo.
 For more information on what downtown and the surrounding area has to offer, please follow this link.